abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

 }
  ```

- This means that the node was kicked out because it has produced only 13 blcocks out of the 20 excpected in that Epoch.
+ This means that the node was slashed because it has produced only 13 blcocks out of the 20 excpected in that Epoch.

  You need to Ping the network to become active again.